grahampaterson/image-rss/README.md

 - Improve removing small images (move server side?)
 - Fix isotope
 - Update user cookie date on landing
-- create new cookie on landing if current cookie doesn't exist on the server
+- create new cookie on landing if current cookie doesn't exist on the server __DONE__
 - More error reporting to find Bugs
 - Check out the disabled ssl certification??
 - limit subscriptions to one feed per user __DONE__